jayrel92/blog/_posts/2016-8-23-First Rack.md

 Here you can see that I did a bit more organizing of the rack.
 To accommodate a monitor and keyboard as my KVM console I moved my wifiAP to a more central location on the wall in my room.
 I added a 1U brush panel to allow some cables to pass through to the EdgeRouter.

 The 1" flat CAT6 cables looked like spaghetti and made the rack untidy.
-I had to look for another shorter high quality ethernet cables.
+I had to look for other shorter high quality ethernet cables.

 I kept this setup for a few months learning VMWare ESXi/vSphere on the Dell servers but they were loud, power hungry.
 To cut down on noise and power I decided to go the Whitebox route for a new ESXi Host and NAS.